jasonm23/onlisp-markdown/onlisp.md

 in the macro’s expansion, it could be evaluated once, many times, or not at all.
 Macros use this control in four major ways:

 1. Transformation.
 The Common Lisp setf macro is one of a class of macros which pick apart their arguments before evaluation.
-A built-in access func- tion will often have a converse whose purpose is to set what the access function retrieves.
+A built-in access function will often have a converse whose purpose is to set what the access function retrieves.
 The converse of car is rplaca, of cdr, rplacd, and so on.
 With setf we can use calls to such access functions as if they were variables to be set, as in (setf (car x) ’a), which could expand into (progn (rplaca x ’a) ’a).
 To perform this trick, setf has to look inside its ﬁrst argument.
 To know that the case above requires rplaca, setf must be able to see that the ﬁrst argument is an expression beginning with car.
 Thus setf, and any other operator which transforms its arguments, must be written as a macro.

 2. Binding.
 Lexical variables must appear directly in the source code.
 The ﬁrst argument to setq is not evaluated, for example, so anything built on setq